 No kitchen or indoor plumbing.
 The McIntyre family bought the house in the early 20th century and added indoor plumbing.
 Eight back-to-back fireplaces.
 Two fireplaces located upstairs in the living quarters.
 Separate ladies and men’s parlors.

 A museum on the second floor shows pictures of the house move, newspaper articles from The Florida Republican published in 1886.
-Included in the glass cases are cosmetic, medicine, ink, barbershop and personal care bottles.
-Kitchen tools that belong to Mrs. McIntyre and parts of a spinning wheel.
+Many personal items from that period displayed.
+Kitchen tools that belonged to Mrs. McIntyre and parts of a spinning wheel.
 The third floor housed the servants.
 So much history in Longwood.
 Hours of operation on the website.